-- 6.6.6 The marking of the ropes is effected in conformity with 1.4. - 6.6.7 The test results shall be entered in the Certificate of Test, the contents of which shall be agreed with the Register.
+6.6.6 The marking of the ropes is effected in conformity with 1.4.

+6.6.7 The test results shall be entered in the Manufacturer's Certificate, the contents of which shall be agreed with the Register.

 6.7 RETRO-REFLECTIVE MATERIALS FOR LIFE-SAVING APPLIANCES